 And hey, be sure to download the KCL app to stay up to date on current deals all day, every day.

 1. A scavenger hunt is one of the most active Fourth of July games.

 This one is so easy it’s mind-boggling.
 Gather up a bunch of random items.
 They can be Fourth of July themed (like red, white, or blue items only), or they can just be things you have laying around.
 Hide them in the yard or in the house.

-You can either make the cards or download them from sites like Etsy to save time (prices are around $5 for printables that you can download and print).
+You can either make the checklist cards yourself or download them from sites like Etsy to save time.
+It should be pretty easy to find something for less than $5 to print.
 Give your participants 30 minutes to locate items.
-The first person back with all of the items checked wins!
+The first person who returns with all of the items checked wins.

-3. Let your guests cool off with a water balloon toss.
+3. Make one of your Fourth of July games include cooling off with a water balloon toss.

-4. Make 4th of July BINGO cards using construction paper and stickers.
+5. Make Fourth of July BINGO cards using construction paper and stickers.